-Solar Energy is cheaper than getting the power directly from your utility company.
+Solar energy is cheaper than getting the power directly from your utility company.
 Energy from the sun is free, does not produce carbons, and provides the same benefits as the electricity we are used to.
 In fact, you won’t notice any difference in your home.
-If you didn’t know you had solar, you would never know the difference.
+But how does solar energy work?

 Now days, you receive your power from the utility company.
 It passes through a smart meter, which records how much you are receiving, and feeds your main service panel, which supplies your home through the circuit breakers.